lgbtq therapy - image of a rainbow over cliffs

 I’m a BACP accredited therapist (which means I’ve met the organisation’s higher accreditation standard as a competent, ethical and independent practitioner).

 I’m based in Shipley, West Yorkshire and work with clients online from all over the UK.
-Read my blog on some of the advantages having therapy online can offer queer people.

 I am committed to examining my own areas of privilege and am educating myself as I attempt to make my practice as anti-oppressive and intersectional as possible – including undertaking training on the impact of racism, neurodiversity, class and disability.